Osteoarthritis Treatment with Pentosan

 Pentosan taken orally exhibits poor absorption therefore injections and nasal sprays are the best options.
 Studies have shown the effectiveness of injections while Dr. Roby Mitchell (Dr Fitt) , a US doctor, developed a pentosan nasal spray which avoids the use of injections.
 He has had a great deal of success with many patients – even those well into their 80′s!

 Most patients who have arthritis have it in multiple regions of the body.
 Since this formula is inhaled into the lungs, it will travel immediately to the blood stream.
 Once in the blood, it will disperse to all joints of the body.

 Daily use of the formula carries no toxicity.
 It will create a mild blood thinning effect, so patients taking any blood thinning medication or more than 81 mg of aspirin/day should discuss this with their doctor.

 Patients would be best advised to refrain from simultaneously using non-steroidal anti-inflammatories, since it has been well demonstrated this class of drugs actually impairs the ability of our body to re-grow new cartilage.

-Pentosan is available from our laboratory on prescription as a nasal spray which can be inhaled directly into the lung.
+Pentosan is available from our laboratory on prescription as a nasal spray or Subcutaneous injection.
 We recommend to use it in combination with MSM and glucosamine capsules which increase its effectiveness.

 Ghosh.P., “The pathophysiology of osteoarthritis and the rational for the use of Pentosan Polysulfonate for its treatment.”
 Seminars in Arthritis and Rheumatism 1999, 28(4): 211-267.